Identifying relevant measures

 What makes a meaningful KPI or metric?

-• Should be clearly defined specific targets and milestones to verify performance or progress outcomes towards your Objective.
+• There should be clearly defined specific targets and milestones to verify performance or progress outcomes towards your Objective.

 • Each must be valid and realistic, helping ensure we are measuring the right things.